-3.7 Digital Ground (DGND)
+3.6 Digital Ground (D{GND})

-$D{GND}$ is the ground reference voltage for the digital circuitry within the MCP3914.
-It is distributed on several pins: 21, 24 and 32.
-For optimal performance, connect these pins together using a star connection and connect it to the same ground node voltage as $A{GND}$ , again preferably with a star connection.
+D{GND} is the ground reference voltage for the digital circuitry within the MCP3912.
+It is distributed on several pins (pins 13, 15 and 23 in the QFN-28 package, two pins only in the SSOP-28 package).
+For optimal performance, connect these pins together using a star connection and connect it to the same ground node voltage as A{GND} with a star connection.

-At least one of these pins need to be properly connected to ensure proper functionality of the device.
+At least one of these pins needs to be properly connected to ensure proper functionality of the device.
 All of these pins need to be properly connected to ensure optimal performance of the device.
 If any of these pins are left floating, the accuracy and noise specifications are not ensured.
 If a digital ground plane is available, it is recommended that these pins be tied to this plane of the Printed Circuit Board (PCB).
 This plane should also reference all other digital circuitry in the system.

-3.8 Data Ready Output (DR)
+3.7 Data Ready Output (DR)

-The data ready pin indicates if a new conversion result is ready to be read.
-The default state of this pin is logic high when $DR_HIZ = 1$ , and is high-impedance when $DR_HIZ = 0$ (default).
+The Data Ready pin indicates if a new conversion result is ready to be read.
+The default state of this pin is logic high when $DR_HIZ = 1$, and is high-impedance when $DR_HIZ = 0$ (default).
 After each conversion is finished, a logic low pulse will take place on the data ready pin to indicate the conversion result is ready as an interrupt.
 This pulse is synchronous with the master clock and has a defined and constant width.

-The data ready pin is independent of the SPI interface and acts like an interrupt output.
-The data ready pin state is not latched, and the pulse width (and period) are both determined by the MCLK frequency, over-sampling rate, and internal clock prescale settings.
-The data ready pulse width is equal to half a DMCLK period and the frequency of the pulses is equal to DRCLK (see Figure 1-3).
+The Data Ready pin is independent of the SPI interface and acts like an interrupt output.
+The Data Ready pin state is not latched, and the pulse width (and period) are both determined by the MCLK frequency, over-sampling rate and internal clock prescale settings.
+The data ready pulse width is equal to half a DMCLK period, and the frequency of the pulses is equal to DRCLK (see Figure 1-3).

-Note: This pin should not be left floating when the $\overline{\text{DR}}$ HIZ bit is low; a 100 k $\Omega$ pull-up resistor connected to DV DD is recommended.
+Note: This pin should not be left floating whe the DR_HIZ bit is low; a 100 k Ω pull-u resistor connected to DV {DD} in recommended. is

-3.9 Oscillator and Master Clock Input Pin (OSC1/CLKI)
+3.8 Oscillator and Master Clock Input Pin (OSC1/CLKI)

 OSC1/CLKI and OSC2 provide the master clock for the device.
-When CLKEXT = 0, a resonant crystal or clock source with a similar sinusoidal waveform must be placed across OSC1 and OSC2 pins to ensure proper operation.
+When CLKEXT = 0, a resonant crystal or clock source with a similar sinusoidal waveform must be placed across the OSC1 and OSC2 pins to ensure proper operation.

 The typical clock frequency specified is 4 MHz.
-For proper operation, and for optimizing ADC accuracy, AMCLK should be limited to the maximum frequency defined in Table 5-2 for the function of the BOOST and PGA setting chosen.
+For proper operation and for optimizing ADC accuracy, AMCLK should be limited to the maximum frequency defined in Table 5-2 for the function of the BOOST and PGA setting chosen.
 MCLK can take larger values as long as the prescaler settings (PRE<1:0>) limit AMCLK = MCLK/PRESCALE in the defined range in Table 5-2.
 Appropriate load capacitance should be connected to these pins for proper operation.

-Note: When CLKEXT = 1, the crystal oscillator is disabled.
-OSC1 becomes the master clock input CLKI, a direct path for an external clock source.
-For example, a clock source generated by an MCU.
+Note: When CLKEXT = 1, the crystal oscillator is

+disabled.
+OSC1 becomes the master clock

+input CLKI, a direct path for an external

+clock source.
+One example would be a

+clock source generated by an MCU.

-3.10 Crystal Oscillator (OSC2)
+3.9 Crystal Oscillator (OSC2)

-When CLKEXT = 0 (default), a resonant crystal or clock source with a similar sinusoidal waveform must be placed across OSC1 and OSC2 pins to ensure proper operation.
+When CLKEXT = 0, a resonant crystal or clock source with a similar sinusoidal waveform must be placed across the OSC1 and OSC2 pins to ensure proper operation.
 Appropriate load capacitance should be connected to these pins for proper operation.

-When CLKEXT = 1, this pin should be connected to $D{GND}$ at all times (an internal pull down operates this function, if the pin is left floating).
+When CLKEXT = 1, this pin should be connected to D{GND} at all times (an internal pull-down operates this function if the pin is left floating).

-3.11 Chip Select (CS)
+3.10 Chip Select (CS)